daeh/zotero-markdb-connect/README.md

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-The _ZoteroObsidianCitations_ plugin will recursively search this path for Markdown files beginning with `@`.
+The _ZoteroObsidianCitations_ plugin will recursively search this path for Markdown files.

+    - The default behavior is to search for markdown files beginning with `@`.
+    - Alternatively, you can specify a RegEx pattern to match your reading note files.

   - Select the `Match notes based on Zotero-Item-Key` option.